-If a person with diabetes or at risk for the condition is about to undergo a long complex dental procedure, it is important to know their current blood glucose level - and the code D0412 procedure determines the patient's blood glucose level at the time of sample collection.
-HbA1c measures the proportion of hemoglobin that is glycosylated (to which glucose is bound) and provides a summary measure of a patient's average circulating blood glucose level over the previous 2-to-3-month period.
+If a person with diabetes or at risk for the condition is about to undergo a long complex dental procedure, it is important to know their current blood glucose level - and the D0412 procedure determines the patient's blood glucose level at the time of sample collection.
+HbA1c measures the proportion of hemoglobin that is glycosylated (to which glucose is bound) and provides a summary measure of a patient's average circulating blood glucose level over the previous 2 to 3 month period.

 Even though the patient's HbA1c percentage may indicate good glycemic control, glucose levels vary during the course of a day.
-Therefore, the patient's actual blood glucose level at the time of procedure delivery could be very low, or very high.
+Therefore the patient's actual blood glucose level at the time of procedure delivery could be very low, or very high.

-A dentist can determine, using the code D0412 procedure, how the patient's blood glucose level, may affect treatment scheduled for the day's appointment.
+A dentist can determine, using the D0412 procedure, how the patient's blood glucose level, may affect treatment scheduled for the day's appointment.

 - A glucose level below 70mg/dl is the clinical definition of hypoglycemia alert level, which means the patient is at risk of a hypoglycemic event during the procedure.
-Therefore, the procedure should not be initiated until the patient's blood sugar level is in the acceptable range. - A glucose level over 300 mg/dl could lead to delayed healing of the surgical site and severe infection.
+Therefore the procedure should not be initiated until the patient's blood sugar level is in the acceptable range. - A glucose level over 300 mg/dl could lead to delayed healing of the surgical site and severe infection.
 This suggests that elective surgical procedures be rescheduled and delivered when the patient's circulating glucose level is in the acceptable range.

-Information on in-office recognition of and action on diabetic emergencies - hypoglycemia or hyperglycemia - is available in "The ADA Practical Guide to Patients with Medical Conditions".
-This manual may be ordered online at Store Homepage - American Dental Association (ada.org) or by calling 800-947-4746.
+Information on in-office recognition of and action on diabetic emergencies - hypoglycemia or hyperglycemia - is on page 82 of the ADA publication The ADA Practical Guide to Patients with Medical Conditions, 2nd Edition (Copyright © 2016 American Dental Association).
+This manual may be ordered online - American Dental Association Online Store (ada.org) -or by telephone 800-947-4746.